Chart Color Schemes

 Parafield Gardens's population is slightly younger than the national pattern

-The median age in Parafield Gardens is 36 years, which is slightly lower than Greater Adelaide's average of 39 years and Australia's median of 38 years.
+The median age in Parafield Gardens is 36 years, which is slightly below Greater Adelaide's average of 39 years and also slightly below Australia's median of 38 years.
 Compared to Greater Adelaide, Parafield Gardens has a higher proportion of residents aged 5-14 years (13.3%), but fewer residents aged 75-84 years (5.3%).
-Between the 2021 Census and the present day, the percentage of residents aged 75-84 years has increased from 4.7% to 5.3%, while the proportion of residents aged 5-14 years has decreased from 14.0% to 13.3%.
-By the year 2041, Parafield Gardens is projected to experience significant shifts in its age composition, with the 85+ group expected to grow by 84%, reaching 644 people from a current total of 350.
-The aging population trend is evident, with those aged 65 and above comprising 69% of the projected growth.
-Conversely, population declines are projected for the 25-34 years and 0-4 years age groups.
+Between the 2021 Census and the present day, the proportion of residents aged 75-84 years has increased from 4.7% to 5.3%, while the proportion of residents aged 5-14 years has decreased from 14.0% to 13.3%.
+By the year 2041, Parafield Gardens is projected to experience significant changes in its age composition.
+Notably, the population aged 85 years and above is expected to grow by 84%, reaching a total of 644 individuals from the current figure of 350.
+The aging population trend is evident, with those aged 65 years and above accounting for 69% of the projected growth.
+Conversely, population declines are projected for residents aged 25-34 years and those under 5 years old.